mailcarrierapp/website/src/docs/configuration/attachments.md

 ---
-title: Logs
+title: Attachments configuration
-description: Configuration of logs
-layout: ../../../layouts/MainLayout.astro
+description: Define email standard and remote attachments
 ---

-import Aside from '~/components/Aside.astro';
-import Image from '~/components/Image.astro';
+# Attachments configuration

 All the configuration variables refers to `config/mailcarrier.php` file.

-### `max_size`
+## `max_size`

 The maximum file size allowed for attachments in kilobytes.